Hespere/Bonsai/README.md

 ## Introduction

 Bonsai is a small 500 million parameter ternary weight language model trained by Hespere.
-Bonsai adopts the Llama architecture and Mistral tokenizer following Danube 3, with modified linear layers to support ternary weights.
+Bonsai adopts the Llama architecture and Mistral tokenizer following [Danube 3](https://arxiv.org/pdf/2407.09276v1), with modified linear layers to support ternary weights.
 The model has been trained primarily using DCLM-Pro and Fineweb-Edu.
 Bonsai marks a new paradigm of efficiency, being trained in less than 5 billion tokens.

 ## Results

 Bonsai achieves competitive performance among its peers, being one of the first ternary models to do so.
-Evalution results are below; for more detailed results and comparisons to other ternary models, please see the acompanying paper linked above.
+Evalution results are below; for more detailed results and comparisons to other ternary models, please see the accompanying paper linked above.
+We use lm-eval for all benchmarks outside of MMLU and lighteval's cloze formulation for MMLU.

 <div align="center">